 CollegeHound

-A Junior Year College Planning Checklist for Spring and Summer
+Junior Year College Planning Checklist: Spring and Summer

 Spring junior year and the summer before senior year can feel especially busy.
 Students are still managing school, activities, and testing, but college planning is starting to become more urgent.
 Families often know they should be doing something, but they are not always sure what matters most right now.